 Cadence of balance: 21,600 vph

-Movement decoration: Bridges in the shape of Arabic numerals; bevelled bridges, satin-brushed sides and circular-grained wheels
+Movement decoration: Bridges in the shape of Arabic numerals; beveled bridges, satin-brushed sides, and circular-grained wheels

 Functions: Hours, minutes, flying tourbillon